About the campaign

 About Save Vaping

-Save Vaping is a campaign organised by the New Nicotine Alliance to oppose the UK government's proposal to ban vaping and heated tobacco use in public places and to help supporters respond clearly through the consultation and their MP.
+Save Vaping is a campaign organised by the New Nicotine Alliance to oppose disproportionate restrictions in the current tobacco and vapes packaging, appearance, and display consultation, and to help supporters respond clearly through the consultation and their MP.

-Save Vaping is a campaign organised by the New Nicotine Alliance to oppose the UK government’s proposal to ban vaping and heated tobacco use in public places in England.
-We believe the proposal is wrong in principle and wrong in practice.
+Save Vaping is a campaign organised by the New Nicotine Alliance to oppose disproportionate restrictions in the UK government’s consultation on tobacco and vapes packaging, appearance, and retail display.

 What we are opposing